OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_createlink.md

 | Value          | Description
 |:---------------|:------------------------------------------------------------
 | `anonymous`    | Anyone with the link has access, without needing to sign in.
 This may include people outside of your organization.
 Anonymous link support may be disabled by an administrator.
-| `organization` | Anyone signed into your organization (tenant) can use the link to get access.
-Only available in OneDrive for Business and SharePoint.
+| `organization` | Anyone signed into your organization can use the link to get access.

 ## Response